kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004 (DRAFT).md

 In an earlier piece I called this the **metabolism of rules** – how quickly and clearly a rule system notices the world has changed, updates its assumptions, and gets new rules all the way to the people and systems that use them.

-Then we looked at the **rule ecosystem** – the actors around rules:

-- the **rule users** who live under them
-- the **rule makers** who operate the rule system
-- the **decision makers** who approve or reject rule changes
-- the **rule resources** (systems, models, documents, assets) rules act on

 This article goes one level deeper.

-It’s about the **rule lifecycle**: the small set of stages every rule must pass through if you want governance to keep up with AI, automation, and a fast environment.
+It focuses on the **rule lifecycle**: the small set of stages every rule must pass through if you want governance to keep up with AI, automation, and a fast environment.
+In a later piece I’ll map the full rule ecosystem around those rules — the users, systems, makers and decision authorities they sit inside — but you don’t need that detail to use the lifecycle lens.

 You don’t need to believe in any one framework to see the pattern.
 If you’ve ever thought: